 4. “Life is Fine” by Langston Hughes

-This poem by the leader of the Harlem Renaissance explores a speaker’s journey from the brink of despair back to a celebration of life.
-Despite the heavy subject matter, the poem utilizes a rhythmic, blues-inspired structure that makes the final resolution feel earned and triumphant.
+Langston Hughes, a leader of the Harlem Renaissance, explores a speaker’s journey from the brink of despair back to a celebration of life in this rhythmic work.
+Building upon the foundational rhythm and repetition concepts often introduced in Poems For 3rd Graders, this poem utilizes a blues-inspired structure.
 It is a powerful exploration of resilience and the human instinct to keep going when things get tough.

 Teaching tip: Focus on the “refrain” of the repetitive structure of the poem and discuss how it mimics the rhythm of blues music.
 Ask students why they think the speaker decides that “Life is fine!
 Fine as wine!” after such a difficult experience.
 This leads to a deeper conversation about the tone shift between the stanzas and the final message of the poem.